Friendly-Technologies/Friendly-LwM2M-Client/docs/description/architecture.md

 The main interface of the library consists of two main parts:
 - **Object registry management interface.** Which is used by the user to initialize the client, gain access to the object register, and manage objects.
 It consists from the next interfaces:
-  - **Client state management interface.** Used by the user to initialize the client, get its state, access to registry, and manage registration.
+  - **State management interface.** Used by the user to initialize the client, get its state, access to registry, and manage registration.
 It consists from **wpp::WppClient** class which is implemented as singleton, and it is the main entry point through which interaction with the client takes place.
   - **Registry management interface.** Used by the user to gain access to the objects in the registry, register build-in objects, and get their state.
 It consists from **wpp::WppRegistry** class which is part of **wpp::WppClient**.
   - **Object management interface.** Used by the user to gain access to the objects state, instances, objects business logic, and internal data.
 It consists from **wpp::Object**, **wpp::Instance** classes, access to **wpp::Object** can be retreived through **wpp::WppRegistry** class.
 - **Platform dependent interface.** It is used by the **Wpp** and must be implemented by the user or platform.
 It includes an interface